FCOO/leaflet-bootstrap-marker/README.md

             colorName      : '',    //or fillColor: Name of inside fill-color of the marker
             borderColorName: '',    //or lineColor: Name of border/line-color of the marker

+            noFill         : false, //When true only colorName is used and no background-icon is used

             //Default FACTORS for size and anchor for the icon iconSize   : {width: 1, height: 1},
             iconAnchor : null, //{width: 0, height: 0},